rico-projects/rico/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug or feature request**
+**Describe the bug**
-A clear and concise description of what the bug or feature request is about.
+A clear and concise description of the bug.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.